tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

 Code should be written so as to catch common errors and throw an appropriate exception, especially for errors that may cause segmentation faults.
 This will help to avoid a qtest halting the execution of other qtests should an error occur.
 Errors are reported using the `report.m_message()` function, and the error message will appear in the summary of the qtest after execution.

-#### Constructor and destructor
+### Constructor and destructor
-For the constructor and destructor, it is sufficient to copy existing code, changing the name of the qtest, and change the variables to be initialised in the qtest.
+For the constructor and destructor, it is sufficient to copy existing code, changing the name of the qtest and the variables to be initialised.
 The executable that runs qtests handles everything else.
-Care should be taken to initialise variables appropriately and to give the qtest a clelar and accurate description:
+Care should be taken to initialise variables appropriately and to give the qtest a clear and accurate description:

     ExampleTest::ExampleTest(const std::string &qname)
         : QualityTest("ExampleTest", qname),